sparkflows/sparkflows-docs/docs/user-guide/scheduler/scheduling-workflows.rst

    :alt: Scheduling New Workflow
    :width: 70%

-Enter Details on the Scheduling Window
+Enter Details on the ``Schedule Job Window``
 +++++

-In the Scheduling window enter all the details as per your requirement e.g. starting and ending date, frequency of execution i.e. hourly, daily, weekly, etc. and E-Mail IDs for getting failure or success mesaages.
+In the ``Schedule Job window`` enter all the details as per your requirement e.g. starting and ending date, frequency of execution i.e. hourly, daily, weekly, etc. and E-Mail IDs for getting failure or success mesaages.

 .. figure:: ../../_assets/user-guide/scheduler/Scheduling-Workflows/Schedulewindow.png
    :alt: Scheduling New Workflow